15 Best State Parks in Wisconsin You Should Visit This Year

 Located on Rock Island in Lake Michigan off the tip of the Door Peninsula, one can reach this state park by two ferry rides.

-Take Wisconsin Highway 42 to its end at Northport, the tip of the Door County Peninsula and then take the Washington Island Ferry to Washington Island.
+Take Wisconsin Highway 42 to its end at Northport, the tip of the Door County Peninsula, and then take the Washington Island Ferry to Washington Island.

 Cars and bikes are not allowed, offering an experience unlike any other state park in Wisconsin.
-It’s a fabulous idea when looking for weekend trips in Wisconsin.
+It’s a fabulous idea when looking for cool weekend trips in Wisconsin.

 The park has 10 miles of hiking trails, including a one-mile interpretive trail, a naturalist program, and 5,000 feet of beach.

 Rock Island State Park Wisconsin has 40 campsites with pit toilets, and picnic tables and fire rings are provided.
-There is also drinking water near the dock and the boathouse.

 Check Rock Island cabins and campsites